-Since early 1990, the United States Government and the President's National Security Telecommunications Advisory Committee (NSTAC) have been working together to address network security issues.
+Since early 1990, the U.S. Government and the President's National Security Telecommunications Advisory Committee (NSTAC) have been working together to address network security issues.
 Central to this process are separate, but closely coordinated Government and NSTAC Network Security Information Exchanges (NSIE).
 The activities of the NSIE focus on issues of unauthorized penetration or manipulation of the public network (PN) software and databases affecting national security and emergency preparedness (NS/EP) telecommunications services.
 The NSIE conducted risk assessments of the PN in 1995 and 1999.

-More recently, the NSTAC undertook focused investigations of the vulnerabilities associated with the use of the Internet and electronic commerce technologies as they have become increasingly used to support NS/EP telecommunications functions.
+More recently, the NSTAC undertook focused investigations of the vulnerabilities associated with the use of the Internet and electronic commerce technologies as they are increasingly being used to support NS/EP telecommunications functions.
 In addition, the NSTAC examined evolving network technologies and architectures, the implications for existing NS/EP priority services, and the potential for satisfying NS/EP functional requirements in the Next Generation Network (NGN) environment.

-Government and NSTAC Network Security Information Exchanges (NSIE): An Assessment of the Risk to the Security of Public Networks, December 1995; Government and NSTAC NSIEs: An Assessment of the Risk to the Security of the Public Network, April 1999.
+Government and NSTAC NSIE: An Assessment of the Risk to the Security of Public Networks, December 1995; Government and NSTAC NSIEs: An Assessment of the Risk to the Security of the Public Network, April 1999

-The NSIE's most recent assessment of the risk to the PN determined that its earlier findings regarding the overall vulnerability of the PN remain valid.
-Old vulnerabilities are still being exploited, even though fixes are readily available for most of those discovered; vulnerabilities in many of the PN's diverse technologies (e.g., Signaling System 7 [SS7] and Synchronous Optical Network) remain.
+The most recent NSIE assessment of the risk to the PN determined that its earlier findings regarding the overall vulnerability of the PN remain valid.
+Old vulnerabilities are still being exploited, even though fixes are readily available for most of those discovered.
+Vulnerabilities in many of the PN's diverse technologies (e.g., Signaling System 7 [SS7] and Synchronous Optical Network) remain.